Jacksonville Probate Attorney

 - And distribute what’s left to beneficiaries and heirs

 The attorney must submit a final accounting to the court, showing all the estate contained, how the assets have been dispersed, and the plan for distribution.
 Anyone who objects can do so in court.
+After everything has been allocated, the probate attorney files receipts (evidence) with the court and asks that the estate be closed.
+The court then issues an order closing the estate.

 What Happens In Probate If There Is No Will?